Undergraduate Admissions

 Transfer Applicants Deadline Notification

-Spring Transfer Priority Application October 1 November 1
+Spring Transfer Priority Application October 1 Rolling

-Fall Transfer Priority Application March 1 April 1
+Fall Transfer Priority Application March 1 Rolling

-Financial Aid March 1 Early April
+Financial Aid March 1 April (anticipated)

 Theater majors celebrate the arts at the College of Visual and Performing Arts Dean's reception.